Chapter 2. Adapt or Die

 Fig.5: The Adaptive Cycle

-A compelling example of the Adaptive Cycle in action is pre-historic Earth, which was once covered in lush mega-fauna, conditions that dinosaurs exploited (r) best, often growing to enormous sizes.
+The classic example of the Adaptive Cycle in action is pre-historic Earth, which was once covered in lush mega-fauna, conditions that dinosaurs exploited (r) best, often growing to enormous sizes.
 Able to eat whatever — or whoever — they wanted, they secured their position as the planet’s apex species, a dominance they conserved (K) for millions of years.
 Then a shock hit.
 Sixty six million years ago a comet is believed to have struck Earth, collapsing the ecosystem and wiping out 75% of all species.
 With the system’s accumulated resources now released (Ω) species had to re-organise (ɑ) to exploit new, ‘unoccupied ecological real estate’ to survive.
 None did this better than the early mammals.

-Mammals first appeared approximately 200 million years ago, around the same time as dinosaurs.
-Occupying a much lower rung on the food chain, mammals had to rely on scarce, unpredictable food sources that dinosaurs ignored, which kept them small.
-However, their small size and highly-evolved foraging skills became advantages when conditions changed.
-Smaller creatures are more energy efficient, meaning they required less food to survive.
+Mammals first appeared approximately 200 million years ago, around the same time as the dinosaurs.
+Occupying a much lower rung on the food chain, mammals had to rely on scarce, unpredictable food sources that dinosaurs ignored, which meant they remained small.
+However, their small size and highly-evolved foraging skills became advantages when the conditions changed.
+Smaller creatures are more energy efficient and require less food to survive.
 Constant foraging also developed flexibility, making them more adept at finding food and less selective about what they ate.
-In contrast, dinosaurs at the top of the food chain thrived on an abundance of highly-specialised foods, resulting in their massive frames becoming over-reliant on an ecosystem that was now disappearing.
-The gradual extinction [4] of the dinosaurs made way for new apex species on the planet to appear — the mammals, including us humans.
+In contrast, the dinosaurs at the top of the food chain had thrived on an abundance of highly-specialised foods, but their resulting massive frames were reliant on a lush ecosystem that was now disappearing.
+The gradual extinction[4] of the dinosaurs made way for new apex species on the planet to arise — the mammals, including eventually us humans.
+Yet, the Adaptive Cycle is ‘more than just a metaphor[5]’ for describing change in natural systems — it also explains the rise and fall of industry giants.

-Yet, the Adaptive Cycle is ‘more than just a metaphor’[5] for describing change in natural systems — it also explains the rise and fall of industry giants.
 On their November 2007 cover, Forbes posed the question: With “one billion customers — can anyone catch the cell phone king?”
-At that time, Nokia dominated the global mobile phone market, with around 50% of all devices sold being theirs.
+At the time, Nokia dominated the global mobile phone market, with around 50% of all devices sold being theirs.
 However, earlier that year, a ‘comet-like’ event had struck the Symbian system Nokia relied on — Apple’s launch of the iPhone.

 Fig.6: ‘Can Anyone Catch The Cell Phone King?’
 Forbes (November 2007)